opencog/generate/opencog/generate/README.md

 frame pushes.
 Each frame is marked with the corresponding odometer and odometer-wheel to allow management of the frame-pop operation.

+### A curious limitation!?
+The current implementation of the above is such that only one link is generated to connect one puzzle piece to another.
+Thus, although a pair of pieces may have multiple connectors that can be connected at once, only one of these is connected, and the possibility of connecting the others is not explored.

 ## User-defined callbacks
 The above description suggests that each odometer wheel exists as a finite list of connectable pieces.
 This is **NOT** the case!
 Instead,